OUR ARTICLES

 Meet Dr Vanisi Prescott GP and TikTok sensation

-"Since childhood I’ve always dreamed of becoming a doctor but never thought it would happen."
-As a child, her GP was a Pacific female "I would just sit there and admire her, hoping to one day be just like her."
+"Since childhood, I’ve always dreamed of becoming a doctor but never thought it would happen."
+As a child, her GP was a Pacific female.
+"I would just sit there and admire her, hoping to one day be just like her."

-Growing up with English as a second language and her mother being a single parent they struggled financially.
-She watched her mother work long hours and multiple jobs at once "one thing she taught me was to get a good job or a profession so that I didn’t have to work as hard as she did or have to rely on anyone."
+Growing up with English as a second language and her mother being a single parent, they struggled financially.
+She watched her mother work long hours and multiple jobs at once.
+"One thing she taught me was to get a good job or a profession so that I didn’t have to work as hard as she did or have to rely on anyone."

 "What also inspired me to pursue this career path was the need for more Pacific clinicians to help our people and to be a voice for my family and our community. "